Octagon house: Watertown Octagon House

 Photograph, date unknown.
 When record drawings were made, the house was dilapidated with the verandas missing: only an entrance porch can be seen here.
 The verandas were reinstated in 1973.

 Although one of the largest, the Watertown house is midway between the grandest and most modest surviving examples.
 It is well documented, has been carefully restored, and is open to the public as a museum.

-History

 Construction was completed 1854.
-The house fell into disuse and was taken over by the newly founded Watertown Historical Society, and opened to the public in 1938.
-It is still owned by the Society.